jericksen/Capstone/README.md

 - Random Forests
 - Ada Boost

 The models were run using a training set containing ~167k instances from our rebalanced data.
 The dataset was split 20 times using Kfold and assessed against the training labels using the scoring metric 'Accuracy'.
-We then plotted the mean and standard deviation of the 20 training instances' cross validation scores.
-Below we include the results of our intial model comparisons:
+We then plotted the mean and standard deviation of the 20 training instance's cross validation scores.
+Below we include the results of our initial model comparisons:

 <p align="center">
      <img src="images/Model_cv_scores.png" width="500" height="450">